Appealing Your Denied SSDI/SSI Claim

 - Reconsideration: After you receive your initial denial, within 65 days you may request a Reconsideration at the local office where your application was filed.
 You can handle this appeal yourself, or to get earlier, skilled advocacy, you can contact my office to file an appeal on your behalf.

 - Administrative appeal: This is a formal, independent hearing before an administrative law judge (ALJ).
-The best time to bring an SSDI appeal lawyer into your case is before you attend this hearing (although the earlier the better).
+The best time to bring an SSDI/SSI appeal lawyer into your case is before you attend this hearing (although the earlier the better).
 Decisions made by an administrative law judge (ALJ) can help or hinder any later appeal.

 - Social Security Appeals Council: This appeal takes place before the national appeals council in Washington, D.C.